Wikipedia

 "Non-separating Puritans" were dissatisfied with the Reformation of the Church of England but remained within it, advocating for further reform; they disagreed among themselves about how much further reformation was possible or even necessary.
 Others, who were later termed "Nonconformists", "Separatists", or "separating Puritans", thought the Church of England was so corrupt that true Christians should separate from it altogether.
 In its widest historical sense, the term Puritan includes both groups.[10][11]

 Puritans should not be confused with other radical Protestant groups of the 16th and 17th centuries, such as Quakers, Seekers, and Familists, who believed that individuals could be directly guided by the Holy Spirit.
-They gave precedence to direct revelation over the Bible.[12]
+The latter denominations give precedence to direct revelation over the Bible.[12]

 In current English, puritan often means "against pleasure".
 In such usage, hedonism and puritanism are antonyms.[13]
 William Shakespeare described the vain, pompous killjoy Malvolio in Twelfth Night as "a kind of Puritan".[14]
 H. L. Mencken defined Puritanism as "the haunting fear that someone, somewhere, may be happy."[15]
 Puritans embraced sexuality but placed it in the context of marriage.
 Peter Gay writes that the Puritans' standard reputation for "dour prudery" was a "misreading that went unquestioned in the nineteenth century".
 He said they were in favour of married sexuality, and opposed the Catholic veneration of virginity (associated with the Virgin Mary), citing Edward Taylor and John Cotton.[16]
 One Puritan settlement in western Massachusetts banished a husband because he refused to fulfill his sexual duties to his wife.[17]